Order of the Dragon

 The Order of the Dragon (Societas Draconistarum, literally "Society of the Dragonists") was a monarchical chivalric order only for selected higher aristocracy and monarchs, founded in 1408 by Sigismund of Luxembourg, who was then King of Hungary and Croatia (r.
-1387–1437) and later became Holy Roman Emperor (r.
+1387–1437) and later also Holy Roman Emperor (r.
 1433–1437).
 It was fashioned after the military orders of the Crusades, requiring its initiates to defend the cross and fight the enemies of Christianity, particularly the Ottoman Empire.